Since 2012?! A True Connecticut Relic

 Relic Brewing, Plainville

-In the beginning, Mark didn’t give a crap about the “visitor experience.”
+In the beginning, Mark didn’t give a hoot about the “visitor experience.”
 The “tasting room” was, literally, about 10 square feet.
 I don’t feel like searching back for all my old pictures of it, but if you never saw it, trust me, it was crazy small.
 And littered with buckets and sacks of malt and stuff.
 There was a punk DIY atmosphere there that superseded all other DIY punk attitudes at the 10,000 other breweries who co-opt that now.

-By my count, Relic has put over 40 beers into 22-ounce bombers.
+By my count, Relic put out over 40 beers into 22-ounce bombers.
 Probably around 43 or 44 I think.
 For a three-barrel brewery in three years… Amazing.
 Relic never had a flagship beer, something I’ve always felt hindered the brewery’s growth.